hashicorp/terraform-provider-hcp/docs/resources/vault_cluster.md

 - `cloudwatch_group_name` (String) CloudWatch group name of the target log stream for audit logs
 - `cloudwatch_stream_name` (String) CloudWatch stream name for the target log stream for audit logs
 - `elasticsearch_dataset` (String) ElasticSearch dataset for streaming audit logs

+<a id="nestedblock--inventory_reporting_config"></a>
+### Nested Schema for `inventory_reporting_config`

+Optional:

+- `enabled` (Boolean) Enable inventory reporting.
+When enabled, Vault will report secret and certificate inventory data to HCP.
+Note: Disabling reporting results in permanent data loss from HCP.

 <a id="nestedblock--ip_allowlist"></a>